Trump targets FISA provision up for renewal

 On Tuesday, the White House issued a statement of support for the bill, saying that Section 702 "is vital to keeping the nation safe" and that reauthorizing the bill before its expiration "is a top priority of the administration."

 Section 702, which allows the intelligence community to monitor foreign communications, is set to expire January 19.
-Critics of the program argue that it allows the warrantless collection of US citizens' private information.
+Critics of the program argue that it allocws the warrantless collection of US citizens' private information.

 The dossier to which Trump referred is an opposition research document that was compiled on him during the election, and it includes unverified allegations that the Russian government has compromising personal and financial information about the President.